Josh Lowe Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The 10 strikeouts per nine innings put together by the White Sox pitching staff leads MLB.
+- The pitching staff for the White Sox has a collective 10.1 K/9, the first-best in MLB.

-- The White Sox have the 29th-ranked team ERA across all MLB pitching staffs (5.65).
+- The White Sox's 5.89 team ERA ranks 29th across all MLB pitching staffs.

-- Lynn (0-3 with a 7.52 ERA and 32 strikeouts in 26 1/3 innings pitched) makes the start for the White Sox, his sixth of the season.
+- Clevinger gets the start for the White Sox, his sixth of the season.
+He is 2-2 with a 4.81 ERA and 18 strikeouts through 24 1/3 innings pitched.

-- His last appearance was on Monday against the Toronto Blue Jays, when the righty went five innings, surrendering four earned runs while giving up five hits.
+- The righty's most recent appearance came on Tuesday against the Toronto Blue Jays, when he threw five innings, surrendering six earned runs while allowing seven hits.

-- In five games this season, the 35-year-old has an ERA of 7.52, with 10.9 strikeouts per nine innings.
-Opponents are hitting .309 against him.
+- In five games this season, the 32-year-old has amassed an ERA of 4.81, with 6.7 strikeouts per nine innings.
+Opponents are batting .266 against him.

 © 2023 Data Skrive.
 All rights reserved.